nondescryptid/opendoc-state-court-judgments/2019_SGDC_57/report.md

 #### P19 - Pioneer DVD Player

-22     Mr Liew testified that this was purchased during the renovation of the house and it was placed in Karl’s room and it had never been given away.[\[note: 9\]](#Ftn_9) Mdm Ng also confirmed that she had never given the DVD player to the accused and that it did not break down.[\[note: 10\]](#Ftn_10) This is in contrast to the accused’s evidence that Mdm Ng wanted to throw the player away and the accused told her she wanted to take it back to Indonesia to repair.
+22     Mr Liew testified that this was purchased during the renovation of the house and it was placed in Karl’s room and it had never been given away.[^9] Mdm Ng also confirmed that she had never given the DVD player to the accused and that it did not break down.[^10] This is in contrast to the accused’s evidence that Mdm Ng wanted to throw the player away and the accused told her she wanted to take it back to Indonesia to repair.
 The defence further accused prosecution of using a “sleight-of-hand” technique to demonstrate in court that the DVD player was working.

 23     The defence counsel attempt to introduce evidence from bar by persisting in giving a lengthy explanation of how the DVD player could not be played.
 Such evidence should have at the very least been elicited from the accused herself in examination-in-chief or re-examination if the accused wanted to clarify or retract her concession that the DVD player was working.
 Alternatively, the accused could have introduced the same through an expert, as was done in the case of the Gerald Genta watch.
-In any event, the crux of the issue was whether the DVD player had been taken without permission and I was of the view that it had been, because the accused admitted the same in her statement[\[note: 11\]](#Ftn_11).
+In any event, the crux of the issue was whether the DVD player had been taken without permission and I was of the view that it had been, because the accused admitted the same in her statement[^11].

 #### P2 & P3 – Brown and Blue Longchamp bag

 24     Mr Liew testified that he purchased several foldable Longchamp bags from overseas for travel and would not discard them as they were durable.
-He found that a number of these bags went missing.[\[note: 12\]](#Ftn_12) The accused’s version is that these Longchamp bags were found by her in an abandoned suitcase[\[note: 13\]](#Ftn_13), or large black suitcase, or big bag[\[note: 14\]](#Ftn_14) outside one of the houses at Chancery Lane five or six years ago.
+He found that a number of these bags went missing.[^12] The accused’s version is that these Longchamp bags were found by her in an abandoned suitcase[^13], or large black suitcase, or big bag[^14] outside one of the houses at Chancery Lane five or six years ago.
 Whilst a Longchamp bag is a common bag that is available in Singapore, I did not accept that the accused was able to chance across two Longchamp bags of the same style as that used by Mr Liew that had been discarded by his neighbours.
 I preferred the evidence of Mr Liew in this regard.

 ## Items in the possession of Karl Liew